Do cops know if a car has insurance? (2024 Answers)

 • Drive down your insurance rates – The number of uninsured drivers in your location is a factor that can drive up your own insurance costs, so efforts to detect and decrease non-compliance are in your best interest.

-Need to Update Your Auto Insurance Before You Hit the Road?
+Update Your Auto Insurance Before You Hit the Road

 Technology is making it easy for cops to detect your car insurance status even before they pull you over or ask for your insurance card.
 That’s why now, more than ever, making sure you’re covered before you hit the road is essential to saving you time and money.